 Matt's Story

 Matt joined Watsi on January 10th, 2017.
-Six years ago, Matt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matt's most recent donation supported Jacinta, is a 45-year-old shop owner from Kenya, to fund debridement and skin grafting.
+Seven years ago, Matt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Matt's most recent donation supported Hla Moe, a 30-year-old man from Burma, to fund kidney surgery.

 Impact